Tue, Sept 18:

 Suciu/Lundhaug post A Peculiar Dialectical Feature in the Gospel of Jesus's Wife,

-to CGT.
 The entirety of the fragment (except for 'my wife') has now been linked to CGT.

 It only remains to explain the non-CGT spelling of two items, on lines 1 and 3.